 A Dreadful Compliment

 I spent part of this morning on sin.
-Not actively sinning, I should hasten to add, although I probably accrued a few transgressions to the old ledger along the way, possibly even before breakfast.
+Not actively sinning, I should hasten to add, although I probably accrued a few transgressions before breakfast.
 But let’s leave that aside, shall we?
 Instead, I’d like to talk about a lecture that I watched today from the recent Mockingbird NYC Conference.
 It was called, “Hiding in Plain Sight: The Lost Doctrine of Sin,” and was delivered by University of Nottingham theologian Simeon Zahl.
 In it, Zahl described sin as a “diagnostic tool of great power.”
 We can’t make sense of ourselves, the world, or God without the category of sin.
 And yet, says Zahl, there is no theological assertion more likely to meet such resolute opposition among his students than this.

 This likely comes as little surprise to anyone who has been awake and paying even the slightest attention to the world around them over the last half-century or so.
 “Sin” language is, shall we say, not terribly popular, inside or outside the church.
 It is thought best consigned to the dusty attics of our unenlightened ancestors who didn’t know the first thing about brain chemistry or the social architecture of human behaviour, who believed in all manner of magic and superstition, who wasted countless hours agonizing over and confessing moral failures that we now know to be either prudish or illusory, who searched the heavens in anguish when they ought to have been searching the pharmacy for the right pill.
 “Sin” is a word that makes us feel icky and guilty about ourselves and we’ve mercifully moved beyond all that by now.